BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_2_Using_a_Partially_Signed_Bitcoin_Transaction.md

   }
 ]
 ```
-You _could_ spend this using the mechanisms in [§6.2](06_2_Spending_a_Transaction_to_a_Multisig.md), where you serially signed a transaction, but instead we're going to show the advantage of PSBTs for multi-sigs: you can generate a single PSBT, allow everyone to sign that in parallel, and then combine the results!
+You _could_ spend this using the mechanisms in [Chapter 6](06_0_Expanding_Bitcoin_Transactions_Multisigs.md), where you serially signed a transaction, but instead we're going to show the advantage of PSBTs for multi-sigs: you can generate a single PSBT, allow everyone to sign that in parallel, and then combine the results!
 There's no more laboriously passing an ever-expanding hex from person to person, which speeds things up and reduces the chances of errors.

-TO demonstrate this methodology, we're going to pull that 0.02 BTC out of the multi-sig and divide it between the two signers, who each generated a new address for that purpose:
+To demonstrate this methodology, we're going to pull that 0.02 BTC out of the multi-sig and divide it between the two signers, who each generated a new address for that purpose:
 ```
 machine1$ bitcoin-cli getnewaddress
 tb1qem5l3q5g5h6fsqv352xh4cy07kzq2rd8gphqma
 machine2$ bitcoin-cli getnewaddress
 tb1q3krplahg4ncu523m8h2eephjazs2hf6ur8r6zp
 ```
 The first thing we do is create a PSBT on the machine of our choice.
 (It doesn't matter which.)
 We need to use `createpsbt` from [§7.1](07_1_Creating_a_Partially_Signed_Bitcoin_Transaction.md) for this, not the simpler `walletcreatefundedpsbt`, because we need the extra control of selecting the money protected by the multi-sig.
-(This will be the case for all three examples in this section, which demonstrate why you usually need to use `createpsbt` for the complex stuff.)
+(This will be the case for all three examples in this section, which demonstrates why you usually need to use `createpsbt` for the complex stuff.)
 ```
 machine1$ utxo_txid=53ec62c5c2fe8b16ee2164e9699d16c7b8ac30ec53a696e55f09b79704b539b5
 machine1$ utxo_vout=0